enanomapper/tutorials/Pathway_analysis/Pathway analysis.md

 * Using the on-line Path module
 * Interpreting the results provided.

-Bug tracking system: If you encounter an issue by using the code, you can report it at any moment on our internal tracking system : [http://trac.bigcat.unimaas.nl/arrayanalysis/newticket](http://trac.bigcat.unimaas.nl/arrayanalysis/newticket).
+Bug tracking system: If you encounter an issue by using the code, you can report it at any moment on our internal tracking system: [http://trac.bigcat.unimaas.nl/arrayanalysis/newticket](http://trac.bigcat.unimaas.nl/arrayanalysis/newticket).
 You can also use this system to post comments or feature suggestions.

 Example gene level statistics file: An example dataset is available.
 When running the module, you can check a box to use this data set (Example1) in order the explore the functionality of the module.